CS2613-FA2021/journal-entries-SethWydysh/Racket.md

 #### Functions

 ### Built in Data Structures
-Racket has many built in datastructures
+Racket has many built in data structures for programmers to take advantage of, however many have perks or drawbacks which need to be considered when using them.

 #### Pairs
-To create a pair use the keyword "cons"
+To create a pair use the keyword "cons".
+Structure which contains two values.
 - To reference the first value use keywork "car"
 - To reference the second value use keyowrk "cdr"

 #### Lists
-Lists are created with the keywork "list" or a single quote
+Lists are created with the keywork "list" or a single quote.
+Made from a recursively defined pair, which is in the form of a linked list:
+\'(Pair1Value RemainderOfList(pair2Value RemainderOfList(Pair3Value RemainderOfList(Pair4Value NULL))))
+Has linear accessing time
 - The Keyword "car" still references the first value
 - The keyword "cdr" references all values after the first value
 - The keyword "cons" will add the new value to the start of the list